daemianmack/cloudnormity/README.md

 A re-do of [conformity](https://github.com/avescodes/conformity) to work with Datomic Cloud, with some small deviations.

-### Example
+### Example config

 A sample config lives under `test-resources`.

 ### Deviations from Conformity

 ##### Immutable norm default
-  Norms are considered immutable by default and will not be transacted a second time unless explicitly marked `:mutable`.
+  Norms are considered immutable by default: they won't be transacted on subsequent runs unless explicitly marked `:mutable`.

 ##### Single transaction per norm
   Conformity's data structure for describing norms allows for norms to